Police Aide - Position Details

 The examination process will include a written test, an oral interview, a writing sample exercise, a physical ability test that includes a 1-1/2 mile run, and background investigation.
 All phases of the examination must be successfully completed in order to continue in the selection process.
 Failure in any segment of the examination disqualifies an applicant.
 The test is based on the Police Officer job, since Police Aides who successfully complete the program may be appointed as a Police Officer.

-Qualified candidates will be notified of the time and location of the written examination, which has tentatively been scheduled to be held in January, 2018.
+Qualified candidates will be notified of the time and location of the written examination.
 Candidates who successfully complete the written examination will receive information about the date, time, and location of the other testing components.

 If you will be unavailable for one or more portions of the examination due to military service or training, you must provide written notification to the Fire and Police Commission, City Hall Room 706 prior to the examination.